Ogamiq/WeirdText/WeirdText/README.md

 ## Running the tests

 Go to the tests catalogue

-To execute all of the tests (currently one) type: py.test -v
+To execute all of the tests type: py.test -v